 City of Douglas has identified infrastructure projects to implement the goals of the Strategic Plan during the FY2023 project year Annual Action Plan.
-The sewer improvements along 15th street between A and B Avenues will benefit low- and moderate-income persons primarily within Census Tract 902 Block Group 2.
-This Block Group has a LMI percentage of 75%
+The park improvements at Veterans Park will benefit low- and moderate-income persons primarily within southwestern portion of the City.